o3de/o3de.org/content/docs/learning-guide/tutorials/extend-the-editor/shape-example-cpp.md

 Define `CreateEntityWithShapeComponent(...)`, which communicates with O3DE EBuses to create a new entity with a component specified by the `typeId` parameter.

 1. Send a request to create a new entity by calling `EditorRequestBus::BroadcastResult(...)`.
+Dispatch the `EditorRequests::IsLevelDocumentOpen` event, which will return true/false if a level has been loaded or not.
+   - Attempting to create an Entity without a level loaded will cause a crash, so if a level isn't loaded, we will print a warning message and then return.

+2. Send a request to create a new entity by calling `EditorRequestBus::BroadcastResult(...)`.
 Dispatch the `EditorRequests::CreateNewEntity` event, which creates a new entity and returns its `AZ::EntityId`.
 The new entity's `AZ::EntityId` is stored in `newEntityId`.

-2. If the user entered a name in the input field, update the entity's name.
+3. If the user entered a name in the input field, update the entity's name.

    - Get the name of the entity by calling `text()`, and store it in `entityName`.